 “Historic Scotland has formally recognised CIAT Accredited Conservationists for grant purposes as lead professionals in any conservation repair project.
 This recognition sits alongside that given by English Heritage last November.
 CIAT Chief Executive Francesca Berriman MBE said 'This is great news for all our Chartered Members who qualify as CIAT Accredited Conservationists, as further recognition of the Institute.
-It also supports those Chartered Members who may wish to extend their skills to gain greater practise opportunities.'”
+It also supports those Chartered Members who may wish to extend their skills to gain greater practice opportunities.'”

 For futher detail of the scheme see the CIAT conservation accreditaion scheme